nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 * :kconfig:option:`CONFIG_SB_SIGNING_KEY_FILE` - Required for providing the signature used for image signing and verification.
 * :kconfig:option:`CONFIG_FW_INFO` - Required for the application versioning information.
 * :kconfig:option:`CONFIG_FW_INFO_FIRMWARE_VERSION` - Enable this option to set the version of the application after you enabled :kconfig:option:`CONFIG_FW_INFO`.
+  For the DFU package generation, you need to update this configuration in the main application image and the ``s1_image`` child image.
+  You can do that by rebuilding the application from scratch or by changing the configuration independently in both images with the help of menuconfig.
 * :kconfig:option:`CONFIG_BUILD_S1_VARIANT` - Required for the build system to be able to construct the application binaries for both application's slots in flash memory.

 Configuring the MCUboot bootloader